sbl-sdsc/mmtf-genomics/README.md

 # mmtf-genomics
-An experimental project for mapping genomic data onto 3D protein structure in Jupyter Notebooks.
+An experimental project for mapping genomic data onto 3D protein structures in Jupyter Notebooks.

 ## Run mmtf-genomics in your Web Browser
 The Jupyter Notebooks in this repository can be run in your web browser using two freely available servers: Binder and CyVerse/VICE.
 Click on the buttons below to launch Jupyter Lab. **It may take several minutes for Jupyter Lab to launch.**